-5 Acknowledgements
+Acknowledgements

-This study was part of the NCR-RiverCare research programme, funded by NWO/STW (project number 13516).
-The research has benefitted from cooperation within the network of the Netherlands Centre for River Studies (NCR).
+This study was part of the NCR RiverCare research programme, funded by NWO/STW (project number 13516).
 We would like to thank Jaap van Duin and Ruben Kunz for their assistance during the field campaigns.
 We are grateful to Hans Bakker from Rijkswaterstaat for timely sharing the ALS data.